yoavsbg/RepRise.app/README.md

-# RepRise.app
+# RepsRise.app

 A simple, effective web app for tracking your workout progress.

 ## 📊 About

-RepRise.app helps you track your fitness journey by recording your workouts and visualizing your progress over time.
+RepsRise.app helps you track your fitness journey by recording your workouts and visualizing your progress over time.
 Whether you're counting reps, tracking time-based exercises, or measuring distances, RepRise keeps your data organized and motivating.

 ## ✨ Features